Imagination (Jes song)

-"Imagination" is a 2008 song American musician Jes, who co-wrote the track with her partners from Motorcycle, Josh Gabriel and Dave Dresden and co-produced it with Richard Robson.
+"Imagination" is a 2008 song by American musician Jes, who co-wrote the track with her partners from Motorcycle, Josh Gabriel and Dave Dresden and co-produced it with Richard Robson.
 The track is featured on her 2007 debut studio album Disconnect and a chill-out version is on her 2008 compilation album Into the Dawn (The Hits Disconnected).

 The track itself is a newly recorded version of an original that was recorded in 2004 as a Motorcycle single when Brieden was still a member.
 It has also been featured as a track on Tiësto's In Search of Sunrise 6 mixed compilation set, and in an acoustic version on Gabriel & Dresden's album Bloom.

 "Imagination" reached number 1 on Billboard Dance Radio Airplay in January 2009.

 In 2019, Will Atkinson remixed Imagination.
 The track was released via Magik Muzik (Black Hole Recordings).